The Deeds of the Saxons

-The Deeds of the Saxons, or Three Books of Annals (Res gestae Saxonicae sive annalium libri tres) is a three-volume chronicle of 10th century Germany written by Widukind of Corvey.
+The Deeds of the Saxons, or Three Books of Annals (Res gestae Saxonicae sive annalium libri tres) is a three-volume chronicle of 10th-century Germany, written by Widukind of Corvey.
 Widukind, proud of his people and history, begins his chronicon, not with Rome, but with a brief synopsis derived from the orally-transmitted history of the Saxons, with a terseness that makes his work difficult to interpret.
 Widukind omits Italian events in tracing the career of Henry the Fowler and he never mentioned a pope.

 Manuscripts

 Widukind's Gesta is known from five manuscripts, one of which came to light at the beginning of the twentieth century.
 The contexts and dates of the various versions which these represent have occasioned much discussion.
-The work was first completed in 967 or 968, when it was dedicated to Mathilda, the young daughter of Otto I and newly appointed abbess of Quedlinburg.
-However, in four of five manuscripts, the history was continued down to 973 (adding chapters 70-6 of Book III), whether by Widukind himself or another author.
+The work was first completed in 967 or 968, when it was dedicated to Mathilda, the young daughter of Otto the Great and newly appointed abbess of Quedlinburg.
+However, in four of five manuscripts, the history was continued down to 973 (adding chapters 70-6 of Book III), whether by Widukind himself or by another author.
 Since its composition must have been a long process, it is likely that the dedication was not originally part of Widukind's design and that he consequently had to make a number of adjustments to suit other needs.
 Three main recensions called A, B and C have been distinguished: